edmondchensj/EVM-contract-history-aggregator/README.md

 The purpose of graph aggregator is to create a single directed graph per contract such that we obtain a snapshot of all historical execution paths for each contract.
 This is helpful for analyzing case studies.

 ## Historical Table (HistoricalTable.py)
-The historical table takes in a json file of traces and updates its database.
+The historical table takes in the output from TraceInfo.py and updates its database.

 ### Format
-Input: A json file
+Input: Output (list of dict) of TraceInfo.py (see below)

 Output: A dict of dicts, where: <br>
 * first level keys are the execution paths as tuples,